Abdullah-ece/Home-Security-Systems/Readme.md

 Given the large amount of data needed to train CNNs, the online pre-labelled datasets such as Pascal V0C or ImageNet are state of the art in training object classifiers.
 CloudCV (<http://cloudcv.org/objdetect/>) goes a step further and provides a combined, downsized dataset with relevant features extracted.

 ### Caffe:
 Performs image classification using convoluted neural nets and includes OpenCV, Blas libraries allowing efficient computation in C++.
 It also includes libraries for Python (pycaffe) and Matlab (matcaffe) as well as supports a variety of input formats for images.
-Another big plus are the pre trained models offered by Caffe (Model Zoo).
+Another big plus are the pre trained models offered by Caffe's [Model Zoo][7].

 ## Sound Analysis

 The field of 'Computational Auditory Scene Analysis' aims at accurately classifying acoustic sequences to detect sound events related to specific activities or 'audio based environment modelling'.

 Acoustic Analysis can give us a large amount of information about the surroundings that video/image analysis alone cannot contextualize.
-Examples of this include screaming, gunshots, glass breaking, footsteps from the vicinity, etc. Other features of the person like gender, emotion can be improved in accuracy with additional audio input which can classify the pitch, loudness and otehr vocal pointers to classify the situation/person.
+Examples of this include screaming, gunshots, glass breaking, footsteps from the vicinity, etc. Other features of the person like gender, emotion can be improved in accuracy with additional audio input which can classify the pitch, loudness and other vocal pointers to classify the situation/person.

 A Conventional Acoustic Sounds Recognition Classifier is the Hidden Markov Model with Gaussian Mixture Models, while ANN, Decision Trees and SVM can be used for further Discriminative classification.
 K-means clustering or trained classification can be employed to identify deviations from the background noise.